Venezuelans face uncertainty as the Trump administration’s plans for their country emerge. Here’s what to know

 By Piper HudspethBlackburn, CNN

-Maduro, who was dragged into custody with his wife, Cilia Flores, in a deadly early Saturday morning raid, is slated to appear in court for the first time at noon ET in New York City to face charges that he and his associates conspired with with narcoterrorists to ship thousands of tons of cocaine to the US.
+Maduro, who was dragged into custody with his wife, Cilia Flores, in a deadly early Saturday morning raid, appeared in court in New York on Monday to face charges that he and his associates conspired with with narcoterrorists to ship thousands of tons of cocaine to the US.
+“I am still president of my country,” Maduro said during the hearing, where he and his wife entered not guilty pleas.

 Trump’s latest comments come even as some in his administration, like Secretary of State Marco Rubio, suggested the US would be relying more on leverage over Venezuela and coercion, rather than directly running it as Trump first suggested during a Saturday morning news conference.